sboesen/remotely-save/README.md

 * Thanks to @sampurkiszb for sync on save
 * Thanks to @zaiziw for Obsidian bookmark sync
 * Thanks to @FEI352 & @lyiton for helping translate the plugin
-* Thanks to @kadisonm for contributing code for lightweight sync & bug fixes
+* Thanks to @kadisonm for major code contributions (including lightweight sync), refactoring, & bug fixes

 ## Questions, Suggestions, Or Bugs